Skip to main content

 14. Sign up to receive video calls through Be My Eyes

-GDB has partnered with our friends at Be My Eyes to provide specialized support to guide dog users who need assistance trouble shooting or addressing any issues that come up.
+GDB has partnered with our friends at Be My Eyes to provide specialized support to guide dog users who need assistance troubleshooting or addressing any issues that come up.
 You can sign up today to get your first call and support someone who is blind or visually impaired.

 16. Take a virtual tour of our campuses.

 See our life-changing mission in action!
-You can take a tour of both of our campuses from the comfort of your own home.
+You can take a virtual tour of both of our campuses from the comfort of your own home.

 19. Become a member of our Legacy Society.

-Legacy Society members make a lasting impact on our organization through their bequests and charitable roll overs.
+Legacy Society members make a lasting impact on our organization through their bequests and charitable rollovers.

 20. Take a virtual tour of our Puppy Center.

-If you're in need of some puppy love, take a virtual tour of our state of the art Puppy Center today.
+If you're in need of some puppy love, take a virtual tour of our state-of-the-art Puppy Center today

 21. Check out our blog, No Bones About It

-22. Familiarize yourself with the Americans with Disabilities Act and any guide dog specific legislation in your state or jurisdiction.
+22. Familiarize yourself with the Americans with Disabilities Act and any guide dog-specific legislation in your state or jurisdiction.

 23. Learn more about and thank our Corporate Partners for their support